 The American Board for Certification of the Orthotic and Prosthetic Appliance Industry (ABC) was established on September 9, 1948.
 Its founding fathers included, ABC’s first President Chester E. Haddan, CPO, three orthopedic surgeons and three orthotic and prosthetic practitioners.
 These leaders determined that certified individuals would be designated Certified Orthotists and Certified Prosthetists, rather than “fitters” as all orthotic and prosthetic professionals were originally referred and that an exam would be required for ABC certification.

 The first certifying exam was held in New York City in 1951, with 51 individuals certified in the first year.
-The board amended the organization’s name for the first time in 1959, dropping the term appliance industry and adopting the title of the American Board for Certification in Orthotics & Prosthetics, Inc.
+The board amended the organization’s name for the first time in 1959, dropping the term appliance industry and adopting the name American Board for Certification in Orthotics & Prosthetics, Inc.

 1960's & 70's

 In 1968, the ABC Character and Fitness Committee (now the Professional Ethics Committee) was created to review ethical misconduct and oversee a consumer complaint process.
 In 1970, realizing that the need for more continuing education options was important to both ABC and the profession as a whole, ABC and the American Orthotic & Prosthetic Association (AOPA) sponsored the establishment of the American Academy of Orthotists and Prosthetists (AAOP).

 Two years later, ABC created both the Educational Accreditation Commission (EAC) to develop O&P programs with colleges and universities and the Continuing Education Policy Committee which established continuing education requirements for all ABC certified practitioners and gradually phased these requirements in over the next decade.